mason5052/C-plus-plus-ranger/README.md

 2-1.
 Please provide solution by pull request function.

 2-2.
-Please share the question and error through issue.
+If you have a question please update on discussions page.

 ### 3. Notice List